Second Luohan at the MET, New York

 myminifactory

-Buddhist tradition tells of groups of 16, 18, or 500 luohans who were commanded by Buddha to await the coming of Maitreya, the Future Buddha.
-This promise of salvation held great appeal to Chinese Buddhists at the end of the ninth century, for they had just been through a period a great persecution, and a cult built around the luohans as guardians gained momentum at that time.
-The Museum has two statues from a group of seated luohans purportedly found in a mountain cave near Yizhou, (now known as Yixian) in Hebei Province, and dating from this unsettled period.
-The polychromatic glaze covering the figures has strong parallels to the well-known sancai, or three-color, tradition found in earlier Tang-dynasty funerary figures.
-The high quality of the designs and the use of sophisticated techniques such as reinforcing rods have long led scholars to speculate that this example, and others from the set, may have been made at one of the imperial kilns, where large firing chambers and highly skilled craftsmen were available.
+Buddhist legend tells of groups of 16, 18, or 500 luohans who were chosen by Buddha to wait for the coming of Maitreya, the Future Buddha.
+This promise of salvation had a huge appeal to Chinese Buddhists at the end of the ninth century because they had just gone through a period of great persecution and a cult grew up around the luohans as guardians during that time.
+The Museum has two statues from a group of seated luohans said to have been found in a mountain cave near Yizhou, now known as Yixian, in Hebei Province, which date back to this uncertain period.
+The colorful glaze covering the figures shows strong similarities to the well-known sancai tradition found in earlier Tang-dynasty funerary figures.
+The high quality of the designs and the use of advanced techniques such as reinforcing rods have led scholars to speculate that this example and others from the set were made at one of the imperial kilns, where large firing chambers and highly skilled craftsmen were available.
 This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+Scan the World is a non-profit initiative introduced by MyMiniFactory, which aims to create a digital archive of fully 3D printable sculptures, artworks and landmarks from around the world for the public to access free.
+Scan the World is an open source community effort, if you have interesting items nearby and would like to contribute, email stw@myminifactory.com to find out how you can help.

 With this file you will be able to print Second Luohan at the MET, New York with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Second Luohan at the MET, New York.